 I think the #1 thing to think about is context.

 Software all sort of all, rough-and-tough, costs the same to build and ship.
-Why is DropBox $5 a month, when Salesforce is $200 a month per user?
+Why is Calendly $10 a month, when Salesforce is $200 a month per user?
 Why can Workday charge $20,000,000 a year for something that might be the same amount of work to build, ship, and serve as something that costs $20,000 a year?

 It’s not just value.
 It’s not just how big a problem you are solving — although that’s a very large part of it.
 It’s not just competition and costs.

 It’s the context.
-If your product is like Salesforce, but 5x more important — you probably can charge 5x as much as Salesforce, once you figure out how to really sell.
+If your product is like Salesforce, but 5x more important, and that is clear to customers — then yes, you probably can charge 5x as much as Salesforce, or at least as much 🙂 Once you figure out how to really sell.

 And context is also budgets.
 There are often rough fixed budgets for certain product categories.
 You can get more than this if you truly redefine a category.
 But otherwise — it’s tough.